mfcodeworks/Server-Monitoring-Script/README.md

 - System Uptime
 - UTC Timestamp

-The script will produce a JSON output at 5 second intervals for use with any software or server accepting a JSON input.
+The script will produce a JSON output at intervals for use with any software or server accepting a JSON input.
 Example:

 ```json